phusion/passenger-ruby-websocket-demo/README.md

 ## Multithreading and performance

-WebSockets works great on both the open source variant of Phusion Passenger, as well as on [Phusion Passenger Enterprise](https://www.phusionpassenger.com/).
+WebSockets work great on both the open source variant of Phusion Passenger, as well as on [Phusion Passenger Enterprise](https://www.phusionpassenger.com/).
 For optimal performance, Phusion Passenger Enterprise with multithreading is recommended.
 You should use the following settings for enabling multithreading.
 The more concurrent users you have, the higher your thread count should be.
 As a rule, your thread count should be at least the number of WebSocket sessions you have.

 Apache: